Sley530/CS-1103-UoPeople/README.md

 By implementing them on some interesting mini projects.

 ## Topics Covered in Each Unit
-- UNIT 1: Exceptions, the switch statement, Analysis of Algorithms
+- UNIT 1: Exceptions, the switch statement, Analysis of Algorithms.
 - UNIT 2: Recursion and Linked Lists
 - UNIT 3: ADTs, Stacks and Queues
 - UNIT 4: Recursive Descent Parsers and Generic Programming